 - Brainstorming career ideas with friends

-Tweak in the career aspect in your ‘Know your friends’ activity and you will get an interesting career exploration activity to do with your friends.
+Tweak the career aspect in your ‘Know your friends’ activity and you will get an interesting career exploration activity to do with your friends.
 As you grow and reach the high school level, you get a vague idea of your areas of interest, aptitude, and life you want to live as an adult.

 With all this information stuffed inside, you can find an outlet in your friends with whom you can sit and brainstorm ideas.
 Brainstorming serves two ways.
 First, you get to know about various fields available for making a career.
 Second, you find friends who share your aspirations.
-Thus, you find out the company that is likely to stay with you in life beyond high school.
+Thus, you find the company that is likely to stay with you in life beyond high school.

 - Career assessment charts

 These are similar to surveys, but offer a peek into the level of liking the high school students have in different areas of work.
 The list of the jobs is added in the rightmost column and the degree of liking – least liked to most liked columns are to be ticked in front of every job.
-It helps the students discover their strengths, liking, and aptitude for various job profiles.
+It helps the students discover their strengths, likes, and aptitudes for various job profiles.

 These charts are available in the form of free interests profiler and personality profiler too.

 These worksheets are designed keeping various purposes in mind.
 The students can fill these worksheets by doing research or using their literary skills.
 A few examples of free worksheets for career exploration are: